evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

 .. c:function:: Py_UNICODE* PyUnicode_AsUnicodeAndSize(PyObject *unicode, Py_ssize_t *size)

-   Like :c:func:`PyUnicode_AsUnicode`, but also saves the :c:func:`Py_UNICODE` array length (excluding the extra null terminator) in *size*.
-   Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null code points, which would cause the string to be truncated when used in most C functions.
+   Like :c:func:`PyUnicode_AsUnicode`, but also saves the :c:func:`Py_UNICODE` array length in *size*.
+Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null characters, which would cause the string to be truncated when used in most C functions.

    .. versionadded:: 3.3